I sometimes get questions about //how do you do this so well or how did you draw this suddenly and yeah .__.

 (also including fundamentals!)
 I think I'll have to look into this one some more too :3

 A lot of people mainly focus their art on character design though, as am I. For character design it is very important to have a good understanding of anatomy.
 Anatomy resources are everywhere and its really hard to choose which ones to study from.
 Personally I find it very daunting to take the time and read an anatomy book (yes I am a very lazy person and prefer visual material for understanding).
-But If you don't mind there are a lot of really good books out there (some also free for download) I'll try and gather some if you're interested.
+But If you don't mind there are a lot of really good books out there (some also free for download) I'll try and gather some if you're interested. (try figure drawing by andrew loomis if you're into the books)

 Here's a more visual anatomy resource I especially love how they illustrate muscles and photographs